Skip to content

 • Carry out walk-around checks to look for obvious bumps and scratches.

-Print off our Icon for pdf checklist for buying a used car (PDF, 100.1kb) so you know what to look out for.
+Our checklist for buying a used car (PDF, 100 KB) gives you a list of what to look out for.

-Watch the Don't end up like Jimmy: second hand cars video produced by the Citizens' Advice Bureau about the risks of buying a second-hand car.
+Watch the Don't end up like Jimmy: second hand cars on YouTube produced by the Citizens' Advice Bureau about the risks of buying a second-hand car.

 North East Trading Standards Association and National Trading Standards have developed the Car Buyer's Guide app to help you when buying a used car.
 The app provides key information to consider when buying a used car, including MOT evaluations, things to look out for, and legal rights.
 You can download the app for free from the Apple Store (iOS version suitable for iPhone, iPod Touch and iPad) or from the Google Play Store (for Android smartphones and mobile devices).